ccxt/ccxt/README.md

 * jsDelivr: https://cdn.jsdelivr.net/npm/ccxt@1.18.456/dist/ccxt.browser.js
 * unpkg: https://unpkg.com/ccxt@1.18.456/dist/ccxt.browser.js

-If you want to use the most recent version by default, remove the version number from the CDN URL.
-Please keep in mind that we are not responsible for the correct operation of those CDN servers.
+You can obtain a live-updated version of the bundle by removing the version number from the URL (the `@a.b.c` thing) — however, we do not recommend to do that, as it may break your app eventually.
+Also, please keep in mind that we are not responsible for the correct operation of those CDN servers.

 ```HTML
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/ccxt@1.18.456/dist/ccxt.browser.js"></script>